fukawi2/NetworkHealthChecklist/README.md

 - What is the:
   - Forest:
   - Domain(s):
+- Is the domain(s) public or private?
+  - Public: Is the domain registered to the business?
 - Are there any domain trusts configured?
 - Are there any Group Policy objects:
   - Configured?
   - Linked to OU?
+- Is there a password policy in place?
+  - Change every X days
+  - Complexity?
+  - Number of passwords remembered?

 ## Network